andremlsantos/client-panel-firebase-project/README.md

 -   Hat tip to anyone whose code was used
 -   Inspiration from TraversyMedia React crash course
--   Inspiration from React Front To Back, on Udemy by TraversyMedia
+-   Inspiration from "React Front To Back", on Udemy by TraversyMedia